Legal

 3. Functional Cookies

 • Theme preference.
 If you select a light or dark theme, we store that preference in your browser's local storage so it persists across visits.
-This is not a cookie in the traditional sense (it does not leave your device), but it functions similarly.
+It stays on your device and is not a cookie.

 4. Analytics Cookies